MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddNegativeKeywords.md

 ---
-title: How to Add Keywords That Won't Trigger My Ads (Negative Keywords) ms.service: msa-help ms.subservice: msa-general ms.topic: article
+title: How to Add Keywords That Won't Trigger My Ads (Negative Keywords)
-author: jonmeyers
-ms.author: jonmeyers
-ms.date: 6/11/2026
 description: Negative keywords are specific words or phrases that help prevent your ad from showing to customers who are unlikely to click your ad.
-They help filter out irrelevant traffic and, in turn, help increase click-through rate (CTR), ad position, and cost per click (CPC).
+They help filter out irrelevant traffic and, in turn, help increase click-through rate (CTR), ad position, and cost per click (CPC). ms.date: 05-30-2026 ms.service: msa-help ms.subservice: msa-general ms.topic: article ms.author: shsrinivasan
 ---

 # How to add keywords that won't trigger my ads (negative keywords)